 Overall, I think NordicTrack has a winner here.

-It’s a great bike in its own right and a great deal when compared to the more expensive S22i.
+Regardless, I think the S15i is a great bike in its own right and a great deal when compared to the more expensive S22i.
 Highly recommended.